daxmawal/StarPU-Inference-Server/docs/server_guide.md

 | `trace_enabled` | Emit batching trace JSON (queueing/assignment/submission/completion events) compatible with the Perfetto UI. | `false` |
 | `trace_file` | Output path for the batching Perfetto trace (requires `trace_enabled: true`). | `batching_trace.json` |

 Traces use the [Chrome trace-event JSON format](https://perfetto.dev/docs/concepts/trace-formats#json-trace-format), so you can drag the resulting file into [ui.perfetto.dev](https://ui.perfetto.dev) to inspect batching activity.
+See the [Perfetto trace guide](./perfetto.md) for a step-by-step walkthrough of enabling the trace, interpreting the JSON, and navigating the Perfetto UI.
+Enable it only while profiling dynamic batching, for detailed StarPU scheduling instrumentation use `STARPU_FXT_TRACE`, and for GPU-wide timelines rely on NVIDIA `nsys`.

 ### StarPU environment overrides